 “Expedience means hiding all the skeletons in the closet and avoiding responsibility. … Expedience is the following of blind impulse.
 It’s a short-term gain.
 It’s narrow and selfish.
 It lies to get its way.
 It takes nothing into account.
 It’s immature and irresponsible. … It’s cowardly, and shallow, and wrong. ”Jordan Peterson, “12 Rules For Life”

-In essence, expediency means to put your short-term impulses and desires of the moment first and deciding against doing something meaningful instead.
+In essence, expediency means putting your short-term impulses and desires of the moment first and deciding against doing something meaningful instead.

 What is meaningful?